trekjs/cli/README.md

   Commands:

-    generate                generate new code
+    generate|g     generate new code
-    new                     create a new Trek application
+    new|n          create a new Trek application
-    server                  start the Trek server
+    server|s       start the Trek server
-    console                 start the Trek console
+    console|c      start the Trek console

             _____ ____    _____ _ ___
            /____//__  \  /____//_X__/